cnabio/cnab-spec/400-claims.md

   - `running`: Execution is in progress and has not completed.
 This should be considered a temporary status, and the runtime SHOULD work to resolve this to either `failed` or `succeeded`.
   - `unknown`: The state is unknown.
 This is an error condition.
   - `succeeded`: Completed successfully.
-- `stopped` (OPTIONAL): A timestamp indicating when the execution of the operation stopped.

 #### Outputs